habao13/Project_court/README.md

-The badminton court booking system, developed by students, uses React for the frontend and Spring Java for the backend.
+The badminton court booking system, developed by students, using Spring framework